 Staff interviewed reported they work with the medical and mental health professionals by notifying them immediately, which generates a referral.
 Inmates reported being referred to medical and mental health staff for follow-up.
 A review of the inmate files reflected the inmates did receive a follow-up meeting with medical and mental health practitioners as required within the timeframe.
+Psychology staff confirmed that they review all Psychology Services Inmate Questionnaires and inmates who disclose prior victimization during screening are seen within 14 days.

 115.81(b): Agency Directives and BOP PREA Plan address this provision.
+If a prison inmate has previously perpetrated sexual abuse, whether it occurred in an institutional setting or in the community, staff shall ensure that the inmate is offered a follow-up meeting with a mental health practitioner within 14 days of the intake screening.
 Staff reported inmates are referred to mental health staff for follow-up.
 A review of randomly selected inmate files reflected the inmates did receive a follow-up meeting with a mental health practitioner as required by the standard.

-115.81(c): Agency Directive and BOP PREA Plan address this provision.
+115.81(c)(d)(e): Agency Directive and BOP PREA Plan address this provision.
+Medical and mental health practitioners shall obtain informed consent from inmates before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the inmate is under the age of 18.
 Staff interviewed reported they use the consent form for inmates over 18 years of age.
+Any information related to sexual victimization or abusiveness that occurred in an institutional setting is strictly limited to medical and mental health practitioners and other staff, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law.
 During the on-site review, the Auditor noted medical and mental health staff have designated space where they can privately meet with inmates.
 Medical and Mental Health records are maintained separately and shared according to agency directives.
+Psychology staff stated that information related to victimization or abusiveness is kept confidential and only released to designated staff on an as-needed basis.